 - During evaluation for a hernia in childhood

 - During evaluation for infertility

 When the gonads, internal reproductive structures or external genitalia do not grow normally, the child has a difference in sex development.
-It is important to avoid guessing the sex or making any assumptions until your child's healthcare provider can determine more information about the underlying cause.
+The first question that is usually asked after the delivery of a newborn is, "Is it a boy or a girl?"
+However, if the genitalia are ambiguous, this question cannot be answered immediately.
+It is important to avoid guessing the sex or making any assumptions until there is more information about the underlying cause.

 PROUD Clinic Services

 The PROUD Clinic is led by Veronica Gomez-Lobo, M.D., who works closely with specialists in pediatric endocrinology, urology, gynecology, genetics and psychiatry to create an individual care plan for every patient and family.

 - Congenital adrenal hyperplasia

 - 5 alpha reductase deficiency

 - Androgen insensitivity syndrome (complete and partial)

 Our services include genetic counseling, genetic testing, surgical reconstruction, hormonal therapy and psychological and psychosocial support.